A good name is more valuable than gold

 An out-of-date brand name may need to be changed in order to better reflect the brand’s evolving identity.
 Apple was originally known as Apple Computers, but changed its name in 2007 to facilitate their move into a broader field of electronics that encompasses more than just computers.
 This change also made the name more streamlined and contemporary, while still being easily recognised.

-But when you’ve found the right name?
 Coming up with a name is a start, giving it positive meaning and making it stand out in the crowd comes next.
+The carefully crafted combination of letters you develop now can become one of your most valuable assets in the future.

 Names that have a story or meaning behind them can reinforce the unique advantages of the brand.